 Soap Opera Digest grants Daytime Confidential's Jamey Giddens his wish.
 On Wednesday, August 15, Giddens had posted a Wishful Casting report shortly after word broke that Kevin Schmidt was out as Noah Newman on CBS'" The Young and the Restless."
 The writer figured that Nickelodeon's "Hollywood Heights" actor Robert Adamson (Phil Sanders) would fit the role perfectly.
 Today the magazine reported on its Facebook page that Adamson is now heading to Genoa City!

-(SoapOperaNetwork.com) — On Monday afternoon, Vincent Irizarry received word of Jamey Giddens‘ (of Daytime Confidential) rather strong implication on Twitter that [Irizarry's] inability to reach an agreement with production company Prospect Park along with Agnes Nixon and Lorraine Broderick's "story projections" were a major reason Prospect Park decided to reportedly halt early production efforts to move "All My Children" to the internet.
-The none too pleased Daytime Emmy Award winner responded to the claim on Facebook on Monday evening.
+On Monday afternoon, Vincent Irizarry learned of Jamey Giddens (of Daytime Confidential) rather strong implication on Twitter that [Irizarry's] lack of cooperation along with Agnes Nixon and Lorraine Broderick's "story projections" were a major reason production company Prospect Park decided to reportedly halt early production efforts to move "All My Children" to the internet.
+Read on to find out how the none too pleased Daytime Emmy Award winner responded to the claim on Facebook on Monday evening.

 Even though his character recently wound up on the wrong end of a gun, Trevor St. John is reportedly returning to "One Life to Live" to make one last appearance before the show wraps production on its television run next Friday.

-As previously reported, "One Life to Live" executive producer Frank Valentini will be taking over both "OLTL" and "All My Children,” when he begins his new position as Vice President, Serial Dramas, for Prospect Park immediately following the end of production for "One Life" under the guidance of ABC.
+As previously reported, "One Life to Live" executive producer Frank Valentini will be taking over both "OLTL" and "All My Children" when he begins his new position as Vice President, Serial Dramas, for Prospect Park immediately following the end of production for "One Life" under the guidance of ABC.
 Now comes word from our friends at Daytime Confidential, who are reporting that "One Life to Live" Head Writer Ron Carlivati will be joining the show when it transitions to the web beginning in January, despite ABC declaring his move to "General Hospital" in June - weeks before it was announced production company Prospect Park would be taking over production of the series from the network along with "All My Children."